gitlabhq/gitlabhq/doc/raketasks/backup_restore.md

 on, for example 7.2.1.
 The best way to migrate your repositories from one server to another is through backup restore.

-You need to keep a separate copy of `/etc/gitlab/gitlab-secrets.json` (for omnibus packages) or `/home/git/gitlab/config/secrets.yml` (for installations from source).
+You need to keep separate copies of `/etc/gitlab/gitlab-secrets.json` and `/etc/gitlab/gitlab.rb` (for omnibus packages) or `/home/git/gitlab/config/secrets.yml` (for installations from source).
 This file contains the database encryption keys used for two-factor authentication and project import credentials, among other things.
 If you restore a GitLab backup without restoring the database encryption key, users who have two-factor authentication enabled will lose access to your GitLab server.

 ```
 # use this command if you've installed GitLab with the Omnibus package